materialsinnovation/pydem/README.md

 For further references please see:
 * McDowell, David L., et al. Integrated design of multiscale, multifunctional materials and products.
 Butterworth-Heinemann, 2009.

-# PyDEM
+# pyDEM
-Utilizing a Python-scripted framework for IDEM, the Python Design Exploration Method (PyDEM) implements a fully general IDEM instantiation that allows for the linkage of input variables, objective functions, and levels or mappings.
+Utilizing a Python-scripted framework for IDEM, the Python Design Exploration Method (pyDEM) implements a fully general IDEM instantiation that allows for the linkage of input variables, objective functions, and levels or mappings.
 A short introduction is covered in the examples section.
 Any additional code or example contributions are welcome.

 # Documentation
-See the PyDEM examples and API.
+See the pyDEM examples and API.